surviv-underclock/docs/2020-04-20-old-guide-stark.md

 There are 3 main ways to time a free switch.
 M-cancelling, short for medcancelling, is using a med for a short time then cancelling it to kill this click [https://streamable.com/9igu8o], as a con it slows you and is by far the most telegraphed way to cc (click cancel).
 R-cancelling, or reload cancelling, is reloading then cancelling the reload to cancel the click [https://streamable.com/k9ijx5], requires one non-full secondary gun.
 And perhaps the least telegraphed of the 3 ccs is G-cancelling, or grenade cancelling [https://streamable.com/7q12q5], simply hotkeying to and from a grenade.

--Glossary-
+## Glossary
-Overclock: timing shots with a free switch to noslow two weapons in rapid succession.
+- Overclock: timing shots with a free switch to noslow two weapons in rapid succession.
-Desync: firing both guns at maximum noslowed rate.
+- Desync: firing both guns at maximum noslowed rate.
-Maxfire: firing both guns at maximum rate, full stop.
+- Maxfire: firing both guns at maximum rate, full stop.
-Free Switch: a feature of the new switching system, allowing guns to be shot shortly after switching, under certain conditions (see above).
+- Free Switch: a feature of the new switching system, allowing guns to be shot shortly after switching, under certain conditions (see above).
-Deploy Group: a shared feature of a few guns limiting their noslow ability.
+- Deploy Group: a shared feature of a few guns limiting their noslow ability.
-Telegraph: how much setup and this how predictable an overclock method is.
+- Telegraph: how much setup and this how predictable an overclock method is.
-M-cancel: med cancel.
+- M-cancel: med cancel.
-R-cancel: reload cancel.
+- R-cancel: reload cancel.
-G-cancel: grenade cancel.
+- G-cancel: grenade cancel.

--Credit-
+## Credit
 163 Stark, beyblade, Sleepy, n?, 179 Squsodu, 165 Sniper, 173 wxu, 175 SwiPe, OmegaRox, PenguinChungus, Nobody, Ice.

 Oh, and 3+ shooting is known, however is to be kept private, at least for now. :163: